Scooter Fitness | An Overview for Your Kick-Scooter Workout

 Scooting is a holistic lower-body workout, as many different muscle groups are targeted during the medial (forward and backwards) motion of the kicking leg, and during the dip of the standing leg.
 For fitness, scooting comes in between cycling and running.

-Toby Olubi on the SwiftyZERO, the adult fitness scooter.
+Toby Olubi on the SwiftyZERO, the adult kick scooter.

 Which muscle groups are targeted?